$\nu\scriptstyle{\rm CO}N{\rm CEPT}$: Cosmological neutrino simulations from the non-linear Boltzmann hierarchy: Introduction

 However, solving the equation in the full 6+1 dimensional case is currently not numerically feasible.
 For cold dark matter the problem can be greatly simplified because the CDM particles have no thermal velocity, reducing the problem to effectively 3+1 dimensions while the perturbations are linear.
 The most commonly used method for tracking structure formation with CDM is to represent the distribution function, $f$, with particles and follow these in phase space.

 Unfortunately, neutrinos cannot easily be followed in the same way because their thermal velocities are larger than, or comparable to, the gravitationally induced streaming velocities.
 Several schemes have been devised for studying non-linear neutrino structure formation: \begin{itemize} \item Using a particle representation of the full neutrino distribution function (e.g.\ \cite{Brandbyge:2008rv,Viel:2010bn,Agarwal:2010mt,Bird:2011rb,Villaescusa-Navarro:2013pva,Castorina:2015bma,Emberson:2016ecv,Adamek:2017uiq}).
 This requires a much larger number of particles than for CDM because the momentum dependence of the distribution function must be tracked.
-Furthermore, if the simulation is started early the neutrino structures will be completely noise dominated because of the large thermal velocities. \item Assuming that neutrino perturbations remain linear~\cite{Brandbyge:2008js,AliHaimoud:2012vj,Liu:2017now}.
+Furthermore, if the simulation is started early the neutrino structures will be completely noise dominated because of the large thermal velocities.
+(However, see~\cite{Banerjee:2018bxy} for a radical approach to reducing this noise.) \item Assuming that neutrino perturbations remain linear~\cite{Brandbyge:2008js,AliHaimoud:2012vj,Liu:2017now}.
 A simple scheme which is known to work well for small neutrino masses is to use the linear neutrino density field calculated by realising the linear neutrino transfer function on a grid \cite{Brandbyge:2008js}.
-An improvement on this is to solve the linear theory neutrino equations, but use the full non-linear gravitational potential calculated in the simulation.~\cite{AliHaimoud:2012vj,Liu:2017now}.
-However, in both cases this scheme only works for small neutrino masses where neutrino perturbations remain linear at all times. \item A hybrid combination of the 2 former methods where the neutrino component is initially followed with linear theory but later on, as the thermal velocities approach the gravitationally induced streaming velocities, followed with $N$-body particles \cite{Brandbyge:2009ce}. \end{itemize}
+An improvement on this is to solve the linear theory neutrino equations, but use the full non-linear gravitational potential calculated in the simulation~\cite{AliHaimoud:2012vj,Liu:2017now}.
+However, in both cases this scheme only works for small neutrino masses where neutrino perturbations remain linear at all times. \item A hybrid combination of the 2 former methods where the neutrino component is initially followed with linear theory but later on, as the thermal velocities approach the gravitationally induced streaming velocities, followed with $N$-body particles \cite{Brandbyge:2009ce}.
+The same general idea was recently pursued in~\cite{Bird:2018all} where the linear response approximation was combined with a particle implementation. \end{itemize}